-Thunderstorm Warning: Ghana Meteorological Agency Lists Area To Face More Rains Today, June 4
+Thunderstorm Warning: Ghana Meteorological Agency Lists Areas to Face More Rains Today, June 4

-Thunderstorm Warning: Ghana Meteorological Agency Lists Area To Face More Rains Today, June 4
+Thunderstorm Warning: Ghana Meteorological Agency Lists Areas to Face More Rains Today, June 4

 • Severe rain on June 3, 2026, caused significant flooding and infrastructure damage in urban areas in the evening

-• Patchy mist is also expected in forest regions with possible afternoon sunshine, per the latest forecast
+• Patchy mist is expected in the forest regions of Ghana with possible afternoon sunshine, according to this forecast

 The Ghana Meteorological Agency has forecast thunderstorms later on June 4, as Ghanaians continue to battle flooding in urban areas.